-When to Start Looking for Job When You're Relocating
+When to Start Looking for a Job if You're Relocating

-When you're planning to relocate, when is the best time to start looking for a job?
-How much in advance should you start a job search?
+When you're planning to relocate, how far in advance should you start a job search?
 What's the best way to job hunt long distance?

 How Long it Could Take to Find a Job